contrast-zone/t-rewriter.js/exp-flow.md

 Continuing with examining the example, what is happening in the output section?
 It indirectly recognizes `<Nick makes a toy doll>` or `<Nick makes a toy car>` using the symmetric mechanism to the one we encountered in input section.
 But to be sure that Nick doesn't make a toy car for a girl, or a toy doll for a boy, we use the correct pairing in the chaining section.

-*Expression flow* system may still seem like a bit of an overkill for this example, but let's hope the next example of term equalization will justify all the trouble.
+The whole *Expression flow* system may still seem like a bit of an overkill for this example, but let's hope the next section will justify all the trouble we've been through.

 #### 2.2.4. pattern matching